-The University's student orientation program, UNIV 0001 UoPeople Graduate Preview, introduces new graduate students to UoPeople's Learning Management System (LMS), Moodle, as well as to the opportunities, responsibilities, and resources that exist for all students at the University.
-Set up as a minicourse, graduate students gain an advanced understanding of UoPeople's academic setting and study process, as well as of its support services, with the goal of making a successful transition to the start of their graduate studies.
+The University's required new student orientation program, UNIV 0001, introduces new students to UoPeople's Campus "Moodle" as well as to the opportunities, responsibilities, and resources that exist for all students at the University.

+Orientation is set up as a mini-course, and helps students to gain an understanding of UoPeople's academic setting and study process.